EightBitGuru/FAST-40/README.md

 ### Release v1.1a (22nd September 2025)
 * Fixed a bug where the BRK handler wasn't being set properly (reported by **mike@denial**)

+### Release v1.2 (tbc)
+* Refactored startup logic so the RUNSTOP/RESTORE handler can do better breakage recovery

 ## The Wishlist

 The following improvements and enhancements may make it into the project if time, motivation, and memory availability permit:

-* Integrate the display matrix setup logic into the RUNSTOP/RESTORE handler for better breakage recovery
 * Add a SHIFT-key modifier to the scroll CTRL-delay logic to toggle a full hold until released
 * Add a CTRL-key modifier to the cursor control logic to allow jumping to the start/end of physical/logical lines
 * Refactor the bitmap line-refresh routine to use the same self-modifying code as the core renderer